Bernard Joseph Topel: Coadjutor Bishop and Bishop of Spokane

-On August 9, 1955, Topel was appointed coadjutor bishop of the Diocese of Spokane, and titular bishop of Binda by Pope Pius XII.
-He received his episcopal consecration on September 21, 1955, from Bishop Joseph Gilmore, with Bishops Joseph Dougherty and Joseph Willging serving as co-consecrators, at the Cathedral of St. Helena.
-Upon the death of Bishop Charles White four days later, Topel succeeded him as the third Bishop of Spokane on September 25, 1955.
-He was installed on October 12, 1955 at the Cathedral of Our Lady of Lourdes.
+On August 9, 1955, Topel was appointed coadjutor bishop of Spokane and titular bishop of Binda by Pope Pius XII.
+He received his episcopal consecration on September 21, 1955, from Bishop Joseph Gilmore, with Bishops Joseph Dougherty and Joseph Willging serving as co-consecrators, at the Cathedral of St. Helena in Helena.
+Upon the death of Bishop Charles White four days later, Topel succeeded him as the third bishop of Spokane on September 25, 1955.
+He was installed on October 12, 1955, at the Cathedral of Our Lady of Lourdes.

 On being selected as a bishop, Topel remarked:"I became a bishop without ever having been a pastor or working in the chancery, the common way to become a bishop.
 I thought I was the least prepared man to become bishop ever.
 But then I decided afterward I wasn't".
 In 1958, Topel led a pilgrimage of Spokane Catholics to the shrines of Europe, including the Sanctuary of Our Lady of Lourdes in Lourdes, France, on the 100th anniversary of the apparitions of Our Lady of Lourdes.
 He began a mission program in Guatemala with the Maryknoll Fathers in 1960.
 Topel attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.

-During his 22-year tenure, Topel established several parishes and schools, the Mater Cleri Seminary in Colbert, Washington, the Bishop White Seminary on the Gonzaga University campus in Spokane, the Immaculate Heart Retreat House, homes for unwed mothers, and housing for the elderly.
+During his 22-year tenure, Topel established several parishes and schools, the Mater Cleri Seminary in Colbert, Washington, the Bishop White Seminary on the Gonzaga University campus in Spokane, the Immaculate Heart Retreat House in Spokane, homes for unwed mothers, and housing for the elderly.

-Austerity of life

 Topel received national media coverage for his austere lifestyle.
 He maintained a modest residence with neither heating nor a telephone.
 He received most of his food from his vegetable garden.
 Topel donated the profits from the sale of his crosier and pectoral cross to charity, and admitted that wearing an episcopal ring made him feel "a bit out of kilter".
 He once declared, "I have come to the realization that the most important thing I can do in the church, and that applies to Christians in general, is to live simply in order to give money to the poor."

 Retirement and legacy

-Upon reaching the mandatory retirement age of 75, Topel retired as Bishop of Spokane on April 11, 1978.
+Upon reaching the mandatory retirement age of 75, Topel retired as bishop of Spokane on April 11, 1978.
 He served as apostolic administrator of the diocese until the appointment of his successor, Lawrence Harold Welsh.
 He died at St. Joseph Care Center, aged 83.